23W-GBAC/enaJohn/LastPost.md

 Ready to embark on your journey of healthcare innovation with ChatGPT?
 Start building today, and witness the transformation it can bring to healthcare administration.

 *Disclaimer: ChatGPT is a powerful tool, but it should not be used as a substitute for professional medical advice or diagnosis.*

-# Add to the end of publish_post.sh script

-SUBJECT="New Blog Post Published!"
-BODY="A new post has been published on my blog.
-Check it out at: [Your Blog URL]"

-while IFS= read -r email; do
-	    echo -e "Subject:\n\n" | sendmail ""
-    done < "subscribers.txt"